uppnrise/distributed-rate-limiter/CONFIGURATION.md

 ### Available Algorithms

-The rate limiter supports three algorithms, each optimized for different scenarios:
+The rate limiter supports four algorithms, each optimized for different scenarios:

 #### TOKEN_BUCKET (Default)
 - **Best for**: General API rate limiting with burst handling